Making a FOIA Request

 Identify which fee category of requester you are -- commercial, news media, educational/scientific, all others -- because there are different fee structures.

-Describe the records you are seeking as clearly and precisely as you can.
 The more specific you are, the easier it will be for DLA to locate the records.
-In your description include information such as the date and place the records were created, the file descriptions, subject matter, persons involved, and other pertinent details that will help identify the records.
+In your description include information such as the date, title or name, author, recipient, subject matter, case number, file designation, or reference number of the records you seek.
+If known, include the place the records were created, the file descriptions, persons involved, and other pertinent details that will help identify the records.

-Indicate if you wish to receive the information in a form other than paper.
+Indicate if you wish to receive the information in a form other than digital.

 DoD FREEDOM OF INFORMATION ACT HANDBOOK